ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 For more information about Veeam encryption, see [Encryption standards](https://helpcenter.veeam.com/archive/backup/100/vsphere/encryption_standards.html){: external}.

-In the {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads dual region design for SaaS Consumer key management, then the same encryption keys are required in the recovery region as used in the protected region.
+In the {{site.data.keyword.rw}} dual region design for SaaS Consumer key management, then the same encryption keys are required in the recovery region as used in the protected region.
 Currently, HPCS does not support the same encryption keys in two regions.
 If a failure of the first HPCS instance occurs, keys can be restored to another HPCS instance in another region.

 For more information, see:
 * [HPCS cross-region disaster recovery](/docs/hs-crypto?topic=hs-crypto-ha-dr#cross-region-disaster-recovery)